datadesk/notify-slack-on-build/README.md

 # notify-slack-on-build

-Post a message to Slack with the latest status of a [`baker`](https://github.com/datadesk/baker) page deployment
+A GitHub Action that posts a message to Slack with the latest status of a [`baker`](https://github.com/datadesk/baker) page deployment

 ## Configuration